Jump (Kris Kross song)

-"Jump" is a song by American hip hop duo Kris Kross, released on February 6, 1992, as their first single from their debut studio album, Totally Krossed Out (1992).
-It achieved international success, topping charts in Switzerland, Australia, and the United States.
-Additionally, it was the third best-selling song of 1992 in the United States with sales of 2,079,000 physical copies that year.
+"Jump" is a song by American hip-hop duo Kris Kross, released on February 6, 1992 by Ruffhouse and Columbia Records, as their first single from their debut studio album, Totally Krossed Out (1992).
+It was produced by Jermaine Dupri and Joe "The Butcher" Nicolo, and achieved international success, topping charts in Switzerland, Australia, and the United States.
+Additionally, it was the third-best-selling song of 1992 in the United States, with sales of 2,079,000 physical copies that year.
+The song's accompanying music video was directed by Rich Murray and filmed in Atlanta.
+Billboard magazine featured "Jump" in their lists of "Billboard's Top Songs of the '90s" in 2019 and "500 Best Pop Songs of All Time" in 2023.